The connective tissue between the heel and ball of the foot may become damaged and painful.

 Stretches, applying ice, changing footwear, wearing devices inside the shoe that cushion, support, and elevate the heel, and sometimes corticosteroid injections can help.

-The plantar fascia connects the bottom of the heel bones to the ball of the foot and is essential to walking, running, and giving spring to the step.
+The plantar fascia connects the bottom of the heel bone to the ball of the foot and is essential to walking, running, and giving spring to the step.

 A person with plantar fasciosis may have pain anywhere along the course of the plantar fascia but most commonly where the fascia joins the bottom of the heel bone.
-The person often feels a great deal of pain after resting, particularly when placing weight on the foot first thing in the morning.
-The pain temporarily diminishes after the person first walks but may return later in the day.
-It may also begin when the person walks or runs.
+The person often feels a great deal of pain with weight bearing, particularly when placing weight on the foot first thing in the morning.
+The pain temporarily lessens within 5 to 10 minutes but may return later in the day.
+It is often worse when pushing off of the heel (such as when walking or running) and after periods of rest.
 In this case, the pain radiates from the bottom of the heel toward the toes.
 Some people have burning or sticking pain along the inside border of the sole of the foot when walking.

 What Is a Heel Spur?

-The doctor may make the diagnosis after examining the foot.
-Tenderness is evident where the plantar fascia enters the heel bone or at the bottom of the ball of the foot.
+The doctor may make the diagnosis of plantar fasciosis by examining the foot.
+The diagnosis is confirmed if people have tenderness where the plantar fascia enters the heel bone.

-X-rays may reveal the presence of a heel spur protruding from the bottom front edge of the heel bone.
-This heel spur is a pointed growth of extra bone produced over time by a combination of increased pull on the fascia and foot dysfunction.
-However, people with plantar fasciosis often do not have heel spurs, and most people with heel spurs do not have pain, so the presence of a heel spur does not necessarily confirm plantar fasciosis.
-Other diagnostic tests, such as magnetic resonance imaging (MRI), are rarely needed.
+X-rays X-rays A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more may show a heel spur protruding from the bottom front edge of the heel bone.
+However, people with plantar fasciosis often do not have heel spurs, and most people who do have heel spurs do not have pain, so the presence of a heel spur does not necessarily confirm plantar fasciosis and also does not mean the heel spur needs to be treated.

 To relieve the stress and pain on the fascia, the person can take shorter steps and avoid walking barefoot.
 Activities that involve foot impact, such as jogging, should be avoided.
 The person may need to lose weight.
 Stretching the calf muscles and foot often accelerates healing.
-Orthoses, synthetic devices placed in the shoe, can help to cushion, support, and elevate the heel.
+Orthoses (devices placed in the shoe) can help to cushion, support, and elevate the heel.